-The Opioid-Related Litigation Settlement was reached with a court-appointed plaintiffs' executive committee representing the interests of thousands of plaintiffs in the MDL and supported by a broad-based group of 48 state and U.S. Territory Attorneys General, including the New York State Attorney General.
-In connection with New York State's support of the Opioid-Related Litigation Settlement, on March 9, 2020, the State of New York and Suffolk County, together with Mallinckrodt LLC and SpecGx LLC, jointly filed a motion to sever, or remove, Mallinckrodt LLC and SpecGx LLC from the New York State opioid trial, which, as of March 10, 2020, has been postponed indefinitely due to COVID-19.
+In connection with New York State's support of the Opioid-Related Litigation Settlement, on March 9, 2020, the State of New York and Suffolk County, together with Mallinckrodt LLC and SpecGx LLC, jointly filed a motion to sever, or remove, Mallinckrodt LLC and SpecGx LLC from the New York State opioid trial, which, as of March 10, 2020, was postponed due to COVID-19.
 Nassau County opposed the motion.
 On May 12, 2020, the Court denied the motion to sever without prejudice to renewal after a new trial date has been set.
+On October 28, 2020, the presiding judge said the trial may begin in January 2021.

-As a result of the Opioid-Related Litigation Settlement, the Company recorded an accrual for this contingency of \$1,600.0 million related to the structured cash payments and \$43.4 million related to the Settlement Warrants in the unaudited condensed consolidated balance sheet as of December 27, 2019.
-As of June 26, 2020, the Settlement Warrants were valued at \$35.1 million.
+As a result of the Opioid-Related Litigation Settlement, the Company recorded an accrual for this contingency of \$1,600.0 million related to the structured cash payments and \$43.4 million related to the Settlement Warrants in the consolidated balance sheet as of December 27, 2019.
+As of September 25, 2020, the Settlement Warrants were valued at \$9.3 million.
 Refer to Note 12 for further information regarding the valuation of the Settlement Warrants.